onep1xel/TheAccessAgency/content/work/accessible-content-guidelines.md

   content: |-
     ### Providing visitor materials everyone can use.

     98% of your customers will carry out some research online before they arrange a visit.
 Just like physical access, when you provide information in an accessible format, all your customers benefit.
-Ensuring your existing and new materials are universally available means baking it into your process and aligning to best-practice.
+Ensuring your visitor materials are universally available means baking it into your process and aligning to best-practice.
 We can help.

 - block: quote